 However, there are multiple ways to keep track of financials.
 The two most popular ways a project’s budget can be organized are Work Breakdown Structure (WBS) or a Product Breakdown Structure (PBS).
 As you might be able to infer just by looking at the name, the main difference between the two is that a PBS is focused on the products within, while the WBS is broken up based on labor.
 For a deeper explanation, you can read another blog post on the same topic here.

 There are many different possible WBS or PBS outlines for a single project, as each organization may define a section differently.
-At PRICE Systems, our TruePlanning® software uses a PBS to organize costs.
+Our PRICE® Cost Analytics (PCA) suite of applications uses a PBS to organize costs.
+A best practice.

 Converting Between a PBS and WBS

 While a PBS and WBS are two very different structures, it is possible to convert between the two.
-At PRICE, we created the TrueMapper® software that takes PBS elements from an existing project and matches it appropriately to the pieces of a WBS.
+PRICE® created the TrueMapper® software application that takes PBS elements from an existing project and matches it appropriately to the pieces of a WBS.
 This can help people from different organizations speak the same financial language.

 NASA WBS Mappings

-Earlier this year we added a new feature to our space templates, which is part of a PRICE program explained by cost researcher Grady Noll’s blog series here and here.
+Recently we added a new feature to our space templates, which is part of the PCA ecosystem.
 Because NASA has a standard WBS used by members within the agency, we took the PBS structures of the satellite, launch vehicle and CubeSat templates to make a correspondence between them and NASA’s WBS elements.
 While there are different methods used within the different agencies of NASA, our mappings use a common method across the organization.

 In this satellite mapping, the system-level resources associated with the payload of the satellite are mapped to the top-level Project Management, Systems Engineering, and Safety and Mission Assurance.
 System-level Bus resources are mapped to the following bus level WBS elements: Flight System Project Management, Flight System Systems Engineering, and Flight System Product Assurance.
 All other PBS elements are mapped to their respective NASA WBS elements.